titpetric/microservice/articles/2019-12-12-docker-images-and-security.md

 possibly even stripping debug symbols from your app, and ending up with a tiny image which goal is both optimized for size and security.
 With it, your final build image would be similar to what you would get if you started with `FROM scratch`.

+Another approach would be to use a multi stage Dockerfile, which first installs everything we need in a builder image, and then copies the required files into an image built from `scratch`.
+What we would probablly need is just the `/etc` folder, or a subset of it.
+The exercise is left to the reader.